nicholassam6425/balatro-mods/README.md

 See mods/c_bezos.lua for an example of how to implement a consumeable card.

-See mods/j_test.lua for an example of how to implement a joker card.
+See mods/j_jokers.lua or mods/j_sols.lua for an example of how to implement a joker card.

 ## Quick Restart (mods/quickrestart.lua)
 | Balamod | Steamodded |